yatsu/react-tornado-graphql-example/README.md

 react-tornado-graphql-example
 =============================

-An example app using React, Tornado, and GraphQL.
+A personal one-shot example app using React, Tornado, and GraphQL.

-The server-side GraphQL implementation is still naive and fragile.
+The subscription code is not working.

 Setup
 -----